Loading...

 Computer Architecture

-Course Description: This course provides the students with a fundamental understanding of today's most used processors such as the ARM.
+Course Description: This course provides students with a fundamental understanding of today's most used processors such as the ARM proessor.
 The course topics include an introduction to the organization of computer systems and components, history of ARM processors, ARM architecture and instruction set, ARM memory map, memory access and stack, ARM pipelining and CPU evolution, and ARM assembly language programming.
-The course is followed by various lab exercises where students will learn to write, debug and simulate assembly code using KEIL simulator.
-Lab exercises include, arithmetic and logic operation, loops, string handling, and input-output ports.
+The course is complemented by various practical exercises in which students will learn to write, debug and simulate assembly code using the KEIL simulator.
+Lab exercises include, arithmetic and logic operation, loops, string handling, and input/output ports.

 Image